dataaxiom/ghcr-cleanup-action/CONTRIBUTING.md

 ## Running CI Tests

-On forked repos the ci.yml workflow will run an publish into a package "ghcr-cleanup-action", it's recommended to change the visability of that package to "private".
+On forked repos the ci.yml workflow will run an publish into a package "ghcr-cleanup-action", it's recommended to change the visibility of that package to "private".

 ## Publishing a New Release